 Certain services at your business may utilize products during the appointment and you need to track this in your inventory.
 Additionally, the number of units or amount of product that gets used affects the price you charge the client for this service.
 Many businesses also pre-sell product units in bulk for a discount and need a system for tracking their redemption.
 This article walks you through how to set up your Boulevard account so that this product tracking and service pricing process can be fully automated.

-Medspas that perform injectibles and price the service based on the number of units used
+• Medspas that perform injectables and price the service based on the number of units used

-Nail salons that sell acrylics in retail but also use them when performing a manicure
+• Nail salons that sell acrylics in retail and/or use acrylics when performing a manicure

-Spas that use specific products during different massages or facials that would like to charge for them as well.
+• Spas that use specific products during different massages or facials that would like to charge for product units used

-If this service can be booked online, the price displayed in the self-booking overlay factors in the default number of products this service typically consumes.
+• If this service is booked online, the price displayed in the self-booking overlay factors in the default number of products this service typically consumes.
 This setting can be customized, allowing your self-booking to display whatever price you would like clients to see.
 This amount is what booking deposits and cancellation fees for this service are based on.

-Services that use products when they are performed will calculate tax, gratuity, and commissions based on the total price of the service after product usage is factored in.
-Sales of these services will also display this total price in reporting.
-Products used during these services are not considered product sales in Boulevard’s sales or commission reports.
+• Services with product usage calculates tax, gratuity, and commissions based on the total price of the service after product usage is factored in.
+Sales of these services display this total price in reporting.

-If you do not wish to sell this item to clients directly as retail, you may toggle this product’s availability in the Products section of your Manage Location settings.
+2. If you do not wish to sell the product to clients as retail, you may toggle the product’s availability in the Products section of your Manage Location settings.
 The product can still be used during the rendering of services.

 NOTE: This amount affects this service’s display price in the Self-Booking Overlay and any calculated cancellation fees and booking deposits.